Kiyk0/Diabetes-Health-Indicators/README.md

 ## Future Improvements

-* Further hyperparameter tuning for SVC and KNN
+* Further hyperparameter tuning for Naïve Bayes and KNN
 * Feature selection to reduce noise
 * Ensemble model combining top performers
 * Deploy the best model using Flask or FastAPI